-- Any employee, volunteer or member who feels that they have been harassed or bullied or are offended by material posted or uploaded by a colleague onto a social media website should inform the Chair/Executive Officer. - ➤ Never disclose commercially sensitive, personal private or confidential information.
-If you are unsure whether the information you wish to share falls within one of these categories, you should discuss this with Chair/Executive Officer. - ➤ No information should be published that is not already known to be in the public domain, i.e. available on the Council's website, contained in minutes of meetings, stated in Council publicised policies and procedures, or approved by the Executive Officer (or officer under delegation). - ➤ Do not upload, post, or forward any content belonging to a third party unless you have that third party's consent. - ➤ Before you include a link to a third-party website, check that any terms and conditions of that website permit you to link to it. - ➤ When making use of any social media platform, you must read and comply with its terms of use. - ➤ Be honest and open but be mindful of the impact your contribution might make to people's perceptions of the council. - You are personally responsible for content you publish into social media tools. - Do not escalate heated discussions, try to be conciliatory, respectful and quote facts to lower the temperature and correct misrepresentations. - Do not discuss employees. - > Always consider others' privacy and avoid discussing topics that may be inflammatory. - Avoid publishing your contact details where they can be accessed and used widely by people you did not intend to see them, and never publish anyone else's contact details. - ➤ Be mindful that information published in this way may stay in the public domain indefinitely, without the opportunity for retrieval/deletion. - ➤ Think about whether you are acting in a private capacity, or whether any impression might be conveyed that you are acting for and on behalf of Ashington Town Council.
+- Any employee, volunteer or member who feels that they have been harassed or bullied or are offended by material posted or uploaded by a colleague onto a social media website should inform the Chair/Executive Officer. - Never disclose commercially sensitive, personal private or confidential information.
+If you are unsure whether the information you wish to share falls within one of these categories, you should discuss this with Chair/Executive Officer. - No information should be published that is not already known to be in the public domain, i.e. available on the Council's website, contained in minutes of meetings, stated in Council publicised policies and procedures, or approved by the Executive Officer (or officer under delegation). - Do not upload, post, or forward any content belonging to a third party unless you have that third party's consent.